-The Foundation's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
+The Foundation's Investment Portfolio has listed securities that are susceptible to market price risk arising from uncertainties about future values of the investment securities.
 The Foundation manages the equity price risk through the guidance of external investment advisors.
 Price risk is minimised via diversification and by placing an agreed upon framework around limits of how the portfolio is allocated.
 Reports on the equity portfolio are submitted to the Foundation's senior management and Board of Directors on a regular basis.